-- 1. Students who graduate during the summer or fall semester of the preceding year or who are candidates for graduation during the spring semester of the current year. - 2.
-Students who have an overall grade point average of 2.7. - 3.
-Students who have excelled in one or more of the following areas:
+- 1. Students who graduate during the summer or fall semester of the preceding year or who are candidates for graduation during the spring semester of the current year.

+- 2. Students who have an overall grade point average of 2.7.

+- 3. Students who have excelled in one or more of the following areas:

+- a.
 Student Activities:

+- i.
 Clubs and organizations

+- ii.
 Fine arts

+- iii.
 Intercollegiate athletics

+- iv.
 Intramurals

+- v.
 Publications

+- vi.
 Student Government Association

+- b.
 Service to Albany State University and the community:

+- i.
 Committee work

+- ii.
 Community service

+- iii.
 Student employment

+- iv.
 Volunteer tutorial service

+- v.
 Scholastic Performance